hjdr/Cambridge-Analytica/README.md

+# Cambridge-Analytica

-# We are making a web application that allows user's to list spaces they have available, and to hire spaces for the night (whilst obtaining 5000 data points per user)
+We are making a web application that allows user's to list spaces they have available, and to hire spaces for the night (whilst obtaining 5000 data points per user)

 ## Tech